athenakan/codingitforward.github.io/index.md

 - [Athena Kan](https://medium.com/@kan_academy), athenakan [at] college [dot] harvard [dot] edu
 - [Chris Kuang](https://medium.com/@chriskuang), ckuang [at] college [dot] harvard [dot] edu

 Want to know more?
-Feel free to email any of us!
+Feel free to email any or all of us!